Maximilien Robespierre: May 1793

 On 1 May, according to the Girondin deputé Jacques-Antoine Dulaure, 8,000 armed men surrounded the Convention and threatened not to leave if the emergency measures they demanded (a decent salary and maximum on food prices) were not adopted.
 On 4 May, the Convention agreed to support the families of soldiers and sailors who left their home to fight the enemy.
 Robespierre pressed ahead with his strategy of class war.
 On 8 and 12 May in the Jacobin Club, Robespierre restated the necessity of founding a revolutionary army that would search for grain, to be funded by a tax on the rich, and would be intended to defeat aristocrats and counter-revolutionaries.
 He said that public squares should be used to produce arms and pikes.
 In mid-May, Marat and the Commune supported him publicly and secretly.
 The Convention decided to set up a commission of inquiry of twelve members, with a very strong Girondin majority.
 Jacques Hébert, the editor of Le Père Duchesne, was arrested after attacking or calling for the death of the twenty-two Girondins.
 The next day, the Commune demanded that Hébert be released.

 On 26 May, after a week of silence, Robespierre delivered one of the most decisive speeches of his career.
 He called on the Jacobin Club "to place themselves in insurrection against corrupt deputies".
 Isnard declared that the Convention would not be influenced by any violence and that Paris had to respect the representatives from elsewhere in France.
 The Convention decided Robespierre would not be heard.
 The atmosphere became extremely agitated.
 Some deputies were willing to kill if Isnard dared to declare civil war in Paris; the president was asked to give up his seat.

 On 28 May, a weak Robespierre excused himself twice due to his physical condition, but still attacked Brissot for his royalism.
 Robespierre left the Convention after applause from the left side and went to the town hall.
 There he called for an armed insurrection against the majority of the Convention.
 "If the Commune does not unite closely with the people, it violates its most sacred duty", he said.
 In the afternoon, the Commune demanded the creation of a revolutionary army of sans-culottes in every town of France, including 20,000 men to defend Paris.

 On 29 May, Robespierre was occupied in preparing the public mind.
 He attacked Charles Jean Marie Barbaroux, but admitted he almost gave up his political career because of his anxieties.
 The delegates representing thirty-three of the Paris sections formed an insurrectionary committee.
-They declared themselves in a state of insurrection, dissolved the general council of the commune, and immediately reconstituted it, making it take a new oath; Francois Hanriot was elected as Commandant-Général of the Parisian National Guard.
-Saint-Just was added to the Committee of Public Safety; Couthon became secretary.
+They declared themselves in a state of insurrection, dissolved the general council of the commune, and immediately reconstituted it, making it take a new oath; François Hanriot was elected as Commandant-Général of the Parisian National Guard.
+Louis Antoine de Saint-Just was added to the Committee of Public Safety; Couthon became secretary.